s1seven/portal-docs/informations/README.md

 Integrating S1Seven services within your server application, such as a SAP module, an automated delivery note service, or any other application managing quality certificates, is accomplished with the S1Seven REST API.

-This reference includes operations for completing the full CASP life cycle, including:

-    Creating accounts
-    Adding participants to an account
-    Creating vaults
-    Depositing money into vaults
-    Withdrawing money from vaults
-    Managing keychains

-See the Unbound CASP User Guide for details about installing CASP.

 ## Swagger

 All endpoints documented here will link to a Swagger UI hosted by our staging webservices.